 CELEBRATE WOMEN'S HISTORY MONTH!

 ABC order.
-Provide students with a list of historically important American woman, such as those found at the Distinguished Women Web site.
-(That site's list includes Rosa Parks, Jeannette Rankin, Amelia Earhart, Elizabeth Blackwell, Susan B. Anthony, Clara Barton, and Eleanor Roosevelt.)
-Ask students to put the names in alphabetical order (by last name)..
+Provide students with a list of historically important American woman, such as those found at the National Women's Hall of Fame website.
+(The site includes an exhaustive list of biographies of influential women, including Rosa Parks, Jeannette Rankin, Amelia Earhart, Elizabeth Blackwell, Susan B. Anthony, Clara Barton, and Eleanor Roosevelt.)
+Ask students to put the names in alphabetical order (by last name).

 Write a letter.
-Invite students to read about Michelle Obama to learn about our current first lady.
+Invite students to read about the current first lady to learn about her.
 Encourage students to write her a letter or send an e-mail.
 Students can tell her about an issue that concerns them.
 Younger students might ask a question about the role of the first lady.

 History/art.
 Encourage students to design a U.S. postage stamp in honor of this year's Women's History Month.